Every month the Stray Ferret tries to find out what our local MPs have been up to in their constituencies and in the House of Commons.

 In Ripon, here is what we found on Mr Smith:

-- The MP for Ripon has not spoken in the House of Commons since February 10.
+- The MP has not spoken in the Commons since February 10.

-In rural south Harrogate, he is what we found on Mr Adams:
+In rural south Harrogate, here is what we found on Mr Adams:

 - The Selby and Ainsty MP was dubious about the proposed European Super League, tweeting “This sounds like a terrible idea but not at all surprising.”
 Two days later, when it was announced that all six English clubs had pulled out, he tweeted “Common sense prevails.”

 - On 8 April the Minister for Asia met with Myanmar ambassador Kyaw Zwar Minn.
 The ambassador was locked out of his embassy after he supported the democratically-elected government over the military junta, and had to sleep in his car the night before the meeting with Adams.
 He has been offered temporary refuge by the British Government.